giantswarm/docs/src/content/getting-started/observe-your-clusters-and-apps/_index.md

 In case you are running your own application, you need to make sure that your application is already [instrumented](https://opentelemetry.io/docs/concepts/instrumentation/) to export metrics.

-Also consider that ingesting new metrics into the platform impacts your costs.
-The resource consumption of the central monitoring system is related to the amount of metrics it has to handle, so choose wisely which metrics you want to ingest.
+Also, consider that ingesting new metrics into the platform impacts your costs.
+The central monitoring system's resource consumption is actually related to the number of metrics it has to handle, so please choose which metrics you want to ingest carefully.

 ## Step 1: Create a service monitor